microsoft/FluidFramework/README.md

 Prague is investigating and prototyping key design questions around interactive documents and MUIs.

-We're currently in the middle of [Sprint 5](./doc/sprints/sprint5/readme.md) and focused on self-hosting.
+A listing of architectural design principals can be found in the [doc/architecture](./doc/architecture) folder.

 ## Source Code Overview